 We will participate in the California ISO’s electricity demand relief reduction program for summer, 2001.
 We have developed agreements to allow for customer participation in the program.
 (Lawyer: M. Castano; Client: M. Sullivan, J. Ferry; Outside Counsel: J. Maas of LeBoeuf, Lamb)

-B. Tango.

-We are working with Integrated Asset Management to determine whether to pursue a US business process patent on a method and system conceived by EES that allows an energy customer to obtain real-time information that includes one-hour-ahead pricing and to engage in real-time transactions based on such information.
-(Lawyers: K. Higgason, A. Wu; Clients: G. Weiss, G. Hernandez, M. Sullivan; Outside Counsel: P. Mims of Vinson & Elkins)

-C. Load Curtailment Programs.
+B. Load Curtailment Programs.

 We are developing forms and supporting their implementation to offer customers the ability to participate in NEPOOL and NYISO load curtailment programs.
 (Lawyer: S. Dietrich; Client: J. Brown; Outside Counsel: N. Wodka of Bracewell & Patterson)

+C. Projects and O&M Agreements with EFS.

+We are working on agreements between EES and EFS to outsource to EFS $90 million of DSM projects and O&M on energy assets.
+(Lawyers: M. Maynard, A. Wu; Clients: M. Dobler, O. Pagan; Outside Counsel: H. Haltom of Andrews & Kurth)

+Lobster Projects.

+We are negotiating preliminary design service agreements with Jacobs Engineering and AMEC for large [$20-50 million] projects for industrial customers such as IMC.
+We are working on a form of EPC contract for “lobster” projects.
+(Lawyers: M. Maynard, A. Wu; Clients: O. Peck, M. Dobler, O. Pagan.

+Enron Building O&M.

+EPSC has asked us to assume operational responsibility for EBII central plant.
+We are working on an agreement between EPSC and EES to cover O&M and facilities maintenance for EBI and EBII.
+(Lawyer: A. Wu; Client: R. Baumbach)

 IX.
 OTHER CORPORATE